Chart Color Schemes

 Forde features high concentrations of family households, with a higher-than-average median household size

 Family households account for 87.0% of all households, including 56.3% couples with children, 20.9% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 13.0%, with lone person households at 11.2% and group households comprising 1.9%.
+Non-family households make up the remaining 13.0%, with lone person households at 11.2% and group households comprising 1.9%.
 The median household size is 3.2 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households